 - Bring the butter to room temperature.
 Let the butter sit out at room temperature (70°F) for an hour or two prior to baking.
 To speed this process up you can microwave the cold, wrapped sticks of butter for about 4 seconds per side.
 The butter should still feel slightly cool to the touch but and soft enough to press a finger into, but not so soft that it's greasy or melty — you're looking for a temperature of about 65°F.

 - Bring the eggs to room temperature.
 Submerge the eggs in very hot water for about 10-15 minutes prior to mixing.
-This helps them incorporate into the cake batter easily and will allow your cake to rise.
-If they're cold when you add them to the butter and sugar, they'll cool down the butter, causing the batter to break and separate instead of emulsifying into the mixture.
+If they're cold when you add them to the butter and sugar, they'll cool down the butter, causing the batter to break and separate.

 - Mix the dry ingredients together.
 Whisk the flour, baking powder, baking soda, and salt together in a bowl.

-Before you start making the cake batter, we need to weigh and prep the strawberries.
+Before you start making the cake batter, weigh and prep the strawberries.
 Remove the stems before you weigh them (you're aiming for 113 grams) and then mince the strawberries into small ⅛" pieces.

 Then, we're going to toss the fresh strawberry pieces with lemon juice.
 This will prevent the strawberries from turning brown when they bake.

-And because we never want anything to go to waste, we'll save the juice we strain off the strawberries later and use it to make a pink strawberry-lemon icing for the cake.
+And because I never want anything to go to waste, save the juice you strain off the strawberries later in the recipe.
+You'll use it to make a pink strawberry-lemon icing.

 TIP: If you're planning on adding lemon zest to your cake batter (and I think you should), you'll want to zest before you juice!
 It's just easier that way.